jschomay/monad-wang/README.md

 Two things helped me understand what monads are about:

 1. We really want to compose functions together <!-- .element: class="fragment" -->
-2. Sometimes we can't compose functions together (because of type mismatches) :( <!-- .element: class="fragment" -->
+2. Sometimes we can't compose functions together :( (because of type mismatches or uncertain values) <!-- .element: class="fragment" -->

 Monads let us force square pegs in round holes so we can compose again :) <!-- .element: class="fragment" -->